syss220211/syss220211/README.md

 ## Hi there 👋

 ### Welcome My Space!
-Hi there, I'm Park seo Yeon, a Repulic of korea
+Hi there, I'm Park seo Yeon, a Repulic of korea.
 I'm currently working as a software engineer in Seoul

 ## Features